jinyongnan810/mymemo-with-flutterfire/README.md

 ## Limitations

-- Not able to sign in at windows desktop
+- Not able to sign in at windows desktop -> removed windows support
 - backticks create a blocked code
 - firebase firestore doesn't support search by string contains
 - cannot go to search target with ctrl+f